• Skip to main content

 The Ventura SPARC MGS, for example, has a power reserve as long as 45 days after being fully wound.

-Being extremely “fuel-efficient,” it still sports a great number of useful functions, including two time zones, perpetual calendar, chronograph, and a countdown timer.
+Being extremely “fuel-efficient,” it still sports a great number of useful functions, including two time zones, a perpetual calendar, a chronograph, and a countdown timer.
 The time representation may be set either in 12-hour or 24-hour formats and the date may be displayed in one of three international formats.

 The timekeeper is going to be officially presented in about 10 days during the Baselworld 2011 trade fair.